 - 4-5 Instructional modifications

-- Number of games per day – One game per day at end of instruction period
+- Number of games per day – One game per day at end of the instruction period

 - Game time limit – 15-minute halves, 30-minute game

 - No Run Zones – No Run Zones may be waived

-- Penalty Calls – Officials may blow play dead on penalty instead of allowing play to proceed.
-Most penalty yardage enforcement may be waived if agreed to by both coaches and official at beginning of game.
+- Penalty Calls – Officials may blow a play dead on the penalty instead of allowing play to proceed.
+Most penalty yardage enforcement may be waived if agreed to by both coaches and official at beginning of the game.
 No exceptions for safety, sportsmanship, parent and coach conduct issues.
 All penalties enforced for those occurrences.